 Author of the forthcoming book Governing Growth: How Leaders Preserve Control While Scaling Globally.

-Designing Expansion That Can Survive Success
+Designing Global Expansion That Survives Success

 Dr. Raymond A. Hopkins